-461 3.4.
+3.8.
 An Algorithm for Interdependent Critical Flow Centrality

 Given a model S with interdependent sub-systems $S_1, S_2, S_3, \ldots, S_n$, Algorithm 1 can be used to compute CFC values for all components in each S_i at each time step t.
 This is not sufficient, however, as physical dependencies must be accounted for.
-Resource demands and criticality values must be propagated from one sub-system to the other.
+Resource demands and criticality ratings must be propagated from one sub-system to the other.

-467 Computation of the CFC for the entire model S proceeds by computing the 468 CFC for each individual infrastructure system in topological order.
-Dependencies 469 are processed from one system to the next in each iteration, passing demands 470 from higher-level layers to lower-level ones.
-Algorithm 2 provides a high level 471 overview: Function ComputeInterdependentCFC(G)
+Computing the CFC for the entire model \mathcal{S} proceeds by computing the CFC for each individual infrastructure system in topological order.
+Dependencies are processed from one system to the next in each iteration, passing demands from higher-level layers to lower-level ones.
+Algorithm 2 provides a high level overview: